TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 Besides all fields of a commodity record(except `thumbnail`), the detail of a commodity should also contain following fields:

 + `commodity_images`: a list of commodity image data encoded by base64, list of string.
-+ `description`: detail description of this commodity, string.
++ `description`: detail description text of this commodity, string.
+NOTE: it can also be simple HTML code to display rich text.
 + `stock`: current stock of this commodity, integer.
++ `quantity_limit`: exchanging quantity limit for everyone, integer.
++ `type`: type of this commodity, string.
+Its value must be one of the following:
+  + `V`: virtual commodity, no need to deliver.
+  + `P`: normal physical commodity.

 Successful response example: